Weaverland Conference Electronic Technology Guidelines

 Sending and receiving impure messages.

 Stalkers trying to glean personal information.

 Wasting time sending silly messages.

 All online chatting services like AOL, MSN, Chatroulette, and ICQ are forbidden.
-Chatting is not acceptable except for the following: In a business situation communicating about a business issue (usually this is customer service or tech support).
+Chatting is not acceptable except for a business situation communicating about a business issue (usually this is customer service or tech support).
 There is potential danger even in this form of business chatting and the category list applies to what types of site can be used for business chat.

 Mobile Phone Calls

 The mobile phone also has its potential for overuse and potential dangers.
 One area of concern is cell phone etiquette.
-This includes things like: putting phones on silent or turning them off at proper times, not answering calls while talking with other people, and not answering calls in public buildings.
+This includes things such as: putting phones on silent or turning them off at proper times, not answering calls while talking with other people, and not answering calls in public buildings.
 Even secular society has expectations of proper mobile phone use.
 They can be disappointed when they observe conservative Christians disregarding these expectations.

 Another area of concern is conference calls and chat lines.
 These can lead into gossip, foolish talking, jesting and some of the same issues listed in the online chat and web conferencing sections.